 Students who can create compelling and engaging content will also be an asset to your ambassador team.

 Working online and independently can sometimes mean digital ambassadors won’t be as directly managed as your ‘offline’ ambassadors.
-You need ambassadors who have initiative, can answer questions independently and know when is appropriate to seek help, or redirect an enquiry.
+You need ambassadors who have initiative, can answer questions independently, redirect an inquiry, and know when to ask for help.
+The last thing you want is for an ambassador to leave a student on ‘read’ because they were unable to answer a question.

 Above all else, you want your digital ambassadors to show enthusiasm and passion for your institution.
 That is the most important part of any ambassador program, and it’s why positive interactions with current students result in such high conversion.

-Enthusiasm for the institution should come across in the application and interview.
+Enthusiasm for the institution should be easy to detect and come across in the application and interview process.
+If you have to question a student’s enthusiasm, they probably aren’t the right fit.